Walker Morris present to waste and recycling Industry on waste recycling regulationsPrint news article

 Walker Morris support LRS consultancy’s event for recycling industry and waste collection authorities

-Walker Morris provided expert legal input at LRS Consultancy’s eagerly anticipated and well-attended recent event, ‘Recycling Services: Avoiding exposure and turning TEEP to your advantage’, which provided a forum for local authorities and the resource management industry to hear first-hand from key note speakers and discuss legal requirements for recycling services, while raising awareness of the opportunities that could exist to develop a circular economy for the UK through improved material quality.
+Walker Morris provided expert legal input at LRS Consultancy’s eagerly anticipated and well-attended recent event, ‘Recycling Services: Avoiding exposure and turning TEEP to your advantage’, which provided a forum for local authorities and the resource management industry to hear first-hand from key note speakers and discuss legal requirements for the recycling industry, while raising awareness of the opportunities that could exist to develop a circular economy for the UK through improved material quality.

 The event followed the call from local authorities and the waste sector alike, for the Government to provide clarification on its amendments to the Waste (England and Wales) Regulations for separate waste recycling collections.
 The Government is proposing to make it a requirement for councils to have separate collections for paper, plastic, metals and glass by 2015 where technically, environmentally and economically practicable (TEEP).
 Where this isn’t practicable, commingled collections will be allowed.